bit-apps-pro/bit-assist-wp/readme.txt

 Bit Assist (WordPress chat plugin) offers a variety of chat channels to help you connect with your visitors including call button, Whatsapp button, Telegram button, Line Messenger button, WeChat button, Messenger button, SMS button, TikTok button, Google Map button, Viber button, Discord button and more.
 With Bit Assist (WordPress chat plugin), you can even create a custom form or contact form to collect inquiries and support requests, besides, you will get WpSearch and WooCommerce button to search WordPress pages and posts and check WooCommerce order information respectively.
 It can be considered like a chatbot with multiple chat platform

-Don’t miss out on potential customers who prefer to chat with businesses via messaging and chat apps like Whatsapp, Facebook Messenger, Telegram, SMS, Twitter, LiveChat through Tawk, Instagram, Wechat, Linkedin, Line, Snapchat, Discord, Viber, Slack, Pinterest, and Signal.
+Do not miss out on potential customers who prefer to chat with businesses via messaging and chat apps like Whatsapp, Facebook Messenger, Telegram, SMS, Twitter, LiveChat through Tawk, Instagram, Wechat, Linkedin, Line, Snapchat, Discord, Viber, Slack, Pinterest, and Signal.
 Install Bit Assist (WordPress chat plugin) today and start chatting with your visitors easily and if you need more advanced features, check out our premium plans [**Bit Assist Pro**](https://www.bitapps.pro/bit-assist#pricing)

 ### ✔ Available Channels: